PageFlowPensacola/pageflow.com/index.markdown

 #### Advanced Content Parsing

 When clients require advanced analysis and categorization of their documents, we work with them to define and clarify the taxonomical system, then run a number of documents (hundreds to thousands) through the system, making manual adjustments to train the algorithm in accurate recognition.
-We have 89% accuracy; a number which continually improves with technology.
-Uncategorized documents can be manually corrected.
+We have ~90% accuracy; a number which continually improves with technology.
+Uncategorized documents can be manually corrected, further informing the algorithm.

 </section>
 <section markdown=1 id=aboutus>